Azure/gocover/README.md

 We follow the definition of [basic block](https://go.dev/blog/cover) from `go test` to keep the same logic on coverage calculation.

-Note that it is different from the [golang block](https://go.dev/ref/spec#Blocks).
+- Note: The `block` is different from the [golang block](https://go.dev/ref/spec#Blocks).
 If you are not sure about the definition of the block, you can check the detail about every `block` within your change at the `coverage.out` file.
 Make sure to put the annotation into the `block`.
+- Note: As we use # of lines in coverage calculation, there is a special case that a single line falling into several blocks.
+In this case, if any part of a line falls into an ignored block, the line will be regard as an ignored line.
+You can check it at function `case5` in the following examples.

 ```go
 package main